-Grammarly online | Voice Change, Active and Passive Voice
+Voice Change, Active and Passive Voice: Grammarly online

 Table of Contents

 Here, I will show you a simple process of translating a word with examples and explanations.
-So, let’s start our conversation and you will be able to change the words as soon as you read This Lesson.
+So, let’s start our conversation, and you will be able to change the words as soon as you read This Lesson.

 First of all, I want to give you a basic idea of an effective and efficient voice in the English language.
 But make sure you have a clear idea of the person and times of the English grammar.
-Without proper knowledge and clear understanding of these basic grammar lessons, you will not be able to change the words correctly.
+Without proper knowledge and a clear understanding of these basic grammar lessons, you will not be able to change the words correctly.

 Best degrees for the future 2025

-What is Active Voice in English Grammarly online ?
+What is Active Voice in English Grammarly online?

 Examples of Active Voice:

 The lion roared.
-(Here the lion is most prominent in the sentence.)
+(Here, the lion is most prominent in the sentence.)

 Chef prepares food (Chef is given emphasis.)

 Greenhouse gases cause global warming.
-(Here Greenhouse is the theme and is emphasized.)
+(Here, Greenhouse is the theme and is emphasized.)

-What is a Passive Voice in english grammar ?
+What is a Passive- Voice in English grammar?

-When a sentence is in a verb, the object of the action or the object of the action or the recipient of the action is strongly emphasized.
+When a sentence is in a verb, the object of the action or the recipient of the action is strongly emphasized.

-It means that the doer of the action is performed and the object of the action or action of the subject or recipient of the action is active.
-Usually, when a sentence is in the action word it starts with an object, action, or recipient.
+It means that the doer of the action is performed, and the object of the action or action of the subject or recipient of the action is active.
+Usually, when a sentence is in the action word, it starts with an object, action, or recipient.

 Examples of Passive Voice:

 The lion roared.
-(Here the lion’s roar is the main subject of a sentence.)
+(Here, the lion’s roar is the main subject of a sentence.)

-Global warming is caused by greenhouse gases.
+Greenhouse gases cause global warming.
 (Here is an additional emphasis on Global Warming)

-Common Rules to Identify the Voice of any Sentence
+Standard Rules to Identify the Voice of any Sentence

 Structure of the Sentence: